Paweł Pawlikowski

 Paweł Aleksander Pawlikowski (/pl/; born 15 September 1957) is a Polish filmmaker.
 He garnered early praise for a string of documentaries in the 1990s and for his award-winning feature films of the 2000s, Last Resort (2000) and My Summer of Love (2004).

-His success continued into the 2010s with Ida (2013), which won the Academy Award for Best Foreign Language Film, and Cold War (2018), for which Pawlikowski won the Best Director prize at the Cannes Film Festival and was nominated for the Academy Award for Best Director, while the film received a nomination for Best Foreign Language Film.
+His success continued into the 2010s with Ida (2013), which won the Academy Award for Best International Feature Film representing Poland.
+For Cold War (2018), he won the Best Director prize at the Cannes and was nominated for the Academy Award for Best Director.
+He won his second Best Director prize at Cannes for Fatherland (2026).

-Early life
+Early life and education

-Pawlikowski was born in Warsaw, Poland, to his father Wiktor, who was a doctor and Zula, his mother, who started as a ballet dancer and later became an English literature professor at the University of Warsaw.
-In his late teens, he learned that his paternal grandmother was Jewish and had been murdered in Auschwitz.
+Pawel Aleksander Pawlikowski was born in Warsaw, Poland, to his father Wiktor, who was a doctor and Zula, his mother, who started as a ballet dancer and later became an English literature professor at the University of Warsaw.
+In his late teens, he learned that his paternal grandmother was Jewish and had been killed in Auschwitz concentration camp.

-At the age of 14, he left communist Poland with his mother for London.
+At the age of 14, he left Poland with his mother for London during the Cold War.
 What he thought was a holiday turned out to be a permanent exile.
-A year later he moved to Germany, before finally settling in Britain in 1977.
+A year later he moved to West Germany, before finally settling in Britain again by 1977.
 He studied literature and philosophy at Oxford University.